sourcegraph/handbook/content/editing/handbook-check-failures.md

 ### YAML validation errors

 YAML validation errors can happen when you are editing the `.yml` files under `/data`, such as when you are adding yourself to the team page.
+These errors will throw `YAMLException`s, and there will be a few lines of the file and (usually) an arrow pointing exactly to where the problem is.

 #### Indentation errors

 If indentation is wrong, you will receive a `YAMLException: bad indentation of a mapping entry` error.
-It will list the lines with the incorrect indentation immediately following.

-To fix these, you need to make sure that you indent two spaces underneath any heading.
+To fix these, you need to make sure that you always indent two spaces underneath any heading.

 ```
 yarn run v1.22.15